 PNG, or Portable Network Graphics, is a raster image file format designed to replace GIF.
-PNG images employ lossless compression, resulting in high-quality images with a larger file size.
+PNG images employ lossless compression, resulting in high-quality images with larger file sizes.
+This makes PNG ideal for retaining image details but can create challenges when file size is a concern, particularly for web usage or limited storage environments.

-Some well-known PNG compression tools for Linux include optipng, pngquant, and pngng.
+Several well-known PNG compression tools are available for Linux, including optipng, pngquant, and pngcrush.
 These tools can help decrease the size of a PNG image by applying both lossy and lossless compression techniques, along with other optimizations.
-Among these options, pngquant is generally the preferred choice, as it appears to reduce the file size the most while maintaining high image quality.
+Among these options, pngquant is generally the preferred choice because it effectively reduces file size while maintaining high image quality.

-2. Install the pngquant package for your system.
+2. Install the pngquant tool using your package manager.

 $ sudo apt update && sudo apt install --assume-yes pngquant # Ubuntu and variants